TET2 c.2355del, p.His786MetfsTer27

 PM3 (Not Applied) Strength Modified

-According to standard ACMG guidelines, the rule for PM3 is: "Detected in trans with a pathogenic variant (for recessive disorders)".
-The evidence for this variant shows: TET2-associated disease is dominant and no trans configuration data are relevant.
+According to standard ACMG guidelines, the rule for PM3 is: "Detected in trans with a pathogenic variant for recessive disorders".
+The evidence for this variant shows: no data on phasing or another pathogenic allele are available.
 Therefore, this criterion is not applied.

 PM4